Sevgi Yorulmaz

 Sevgi Yorulmaz (born 20 April 1982) is a Turkish Paralympian archer competing in the Women's compound bow W2 event.
 She lives in Denizli, Turkey.
 She is a member of the "Okçular Vakfı" ("Archers Foundation").

+Personal life

+In 2014, she married Abdullah Yorulmaz (born 1983), also a wheelchair disabled person.
+After their marriage, she started also performing para archery like her husband.

+Sports career

-She competed at the 2020 Summer Paralympics in the Individual compound open event.
+She represented Turkey at the 2020 Summer Paralympics in the Individual compound open event.

 At the 2022 World Para Archery Championships in Dubai, United Arab Emirates, she won the gold medal in the Compound Women Open Doubles event together with her teammate Öznur Cüre.